History

 Curates

-? to ? – Revd.
-Isaac Ogunro (on one year’s secondment from Nigeria)
+? to ? – Rev Isaac Ogunro (on one year’s secondment from Nigeria)